bhernand84/checkout-payment-gateway/README.md

 Currently, the project is using an in-memory data store with EF.
 Data pushed to this store will not persist across application lifecycles.git commit

 ## Run instructions:
-1. Pull the project from [github repo]
+1. Pull the project from github
 2. Open the Checkout.sln solution in Visual Studio
 3. Right click the solution name, select Set Startup Projects
 4. Give the configuration a name (the default is fine)